dinaolmelak/AlgoStudyPlan/README.md

 # One-Month AlgoExpert Study Plan

+## Throughout the Month:
+- Regularly review previously solved questions to reinforce understanding.
+- Take note of common algorithms, data structures, and patterns.
+- Implement solutions in your preferred programming language.
+- Seek external resources or community assistance if needed.

 ## Week 1:
 - Familiarize myself with the platform and available resources.
 - Start with the "Easy" level questions: arrays, strings, and linked lists.